 I’ve sat across coffee house tables and strolled through malls with fellow adoptive parents tackling questions like, “How much should we talk about adoption with our children?”
 “Should we bring it up or not?”
 “Is she behaving this way because of adoption or is this normal behavior?”
 I can’t believe this doctor or that teacher assumed this because so-and-so is adopted.
 In our case, having adopted internationally, other questions have come up as well including the following: “Has your family ever been the target of racism?”
 “Has your child been made to feel different by peers?”
 “What do you say to a family member or friend who says something hurtful to your child about skin color or immigration?”

-I tend to be a gusher of information (big surprise, right?) in that as someone who has been open to learning as much as I can, I value the fact that (I feel) it has helped me to be a more informed parent and a better resource for my children, and I love to share what I’ve learned.
+I tend to be a gusher of information (big surprise, right?) in that as someone open to learning as much as I can, I value the fact that (I feel) it has helped me to be a more informed parent and a better resource for my children, and I love to share what I’ve learned.
 I enjoy the fact that adoption is not a dirty word in our family and that my children do feel comfortable approaching me with questions or concerns about adoption or related to adoption as a result of the friendships and bonds we have made with other adoptive families.
-And while we are as busy as every other family between work, school, and activities, and we certainly don’t talk about adoption with our children on a daily basis, we don’t skirt around the fact that we are an adoptive family, and our children embrace the fact that this is who we are rather than who we are not.
+And while we are as busy as every other family between work, school, and activities, and we certainly don’t talk about adoption with our children daily, we don’t skirt around the fact that we are an adoptive family, and our children embrace the fact that this is who we are rather than who we are not.

 In her AdoptionPerspectivesLLC blog post, A Privilege from Tragedy to Treasure, adoptive mom Patricia Jones shares her perspective on being an adoptive mom and what adoption has meant to her and for her family.